20 questions ESL speaking game

 - The questions have to be Yes/No ones.

 - For children, emphasize that they must tell the truth at all times!
-And, also that they should choose something that everyone knows, instead of some obscure, random thing.
+And, also they should choose something that everyone knows, instead of some obscure, random thing.

-Questions Game: Good for a Big Class?
+ESL Questions Game: Good for a Big Class?

 This activity is ideal for small classes of up to 8 students.
 This way, everyone can play together.